Vinesma/cron-jobs/README.md

 * * * * *

-WIP.
-Will be used to warn me when my laptop battery is low.
+Used to warn me when my laptop battery is getting low (below 50%).